-In the baseline version, the repair manager uses a random strategy where agents randomly select a repair task to perform from the set of tasks that the agent is eligible to perform according to its capabilities.
-The baseline rescue manager uses a greedy strategy where agents select the injured with the earliest deadline that lives long enough to arrive to the medical facility before the deadline.
-In the baseline rescue manager, agents don't wait for a partner that enables loading a critically injured that they would not be eligible to load otherwise.
+The baseline repair manager uses a random strategy where agents randomly select a repair task from the set of tasks that the agent is eligible to perform according to its capabilities.
+The baseline rescue manager uses a greedy strategy where agents select the injured with the earliest deadline that lives long enough to arrive to the medical facility before the deadline and agents don't wait for a partner that enables loading a critically injured that they would not be eligible to load otherwise.

 The results show that more sophisticated sandbox reasoners always resulted in better scores: 5.8%, 8.4% and 24.8% improvements.
-The differences in scenarios 1 and 2 were small, and in those scenarios the baseline system also outperformed the radio team.
+In scenarios 1 and 2, while the differences were small, the baseline system outperformed the radio team.
 In scenario 3, the difference is more significant.
 This scenario emphasized injured, and the greedy strategy used in the simple version of the system delayed rescuing the critically injured.
 Agents rescue seriously injured with later deadlines instead of waiting for a partner to rescue a more valuable critically injured with an earlier deadline.